MarekStenchlak/wifiSwitch/README.md

 Code was implemented in Arduino.
 Source files can be found in repository.

+Switch can be controlled by MQTT or by **touch button** placed on the board.

 **This project requires 220V mains to operate properly**

 **If you are not familiar with mains DO NOT TRY TO INSTALL THIS SWITCH**